JuliaImages/Images.jl/doc/function_reference.md

 ```
 Image(data, [properties])
 ```
 creates a new direct image.
+In contrast with `convert` and `grayim`, this does not permute the data array or attempt to guess any of the `properties`.
+If `data` encodes color information along one of the dimensions of the array (as opposed to using a `ColorValue` array, from the `Color.jl` package), be sure to specify the `"colordim"` and `"colorspace"` in `properties`.

 <br />
 ```